 - a kind of drug known as an NS3/4A protease inhibitor, such as telaprevir (Incivek) or boceprevir (Victrelis)

-To use Mavyret, you cannot have been treated with both an NS5A inhibitor and a NS3/4A protease inhibitor.
+To take Mavyret, you cannot have been treated with both an NS5A inhibitor and a NS3/4A protease inhibitor.

 Unlike older medications used to treat hepatitis C, Mavyret does cure hepatitis C for many people who are prescribed the medication.
 Clinical trials have shown Mavyret to be effective at clearing the hepatitis C virus from the body.

 Mavyret is approved to treat certain forms of hepatitis C in some adults and children.

 Mavyret is approved to treat hepatitis C caused by genotypes 1 to 6 if you haven’t received treatment for hepatitis C and don’t have cirrhosis.
 For this use, the recommended Mavyret dose is three tablets per day for 8 weeks.

 If you have hepatitis C genotype 1 to 6 and have compensated (mild) cirrhosis, you’ll likely be treated for 12 weeks.

 If you’ve previously been treated for hepatitis C but weren’t cured, your treatment length with Mavyret can vary: 8 weeks to 16 weeks.
 Your doctor will determine the best course of therapy for you depending on the hepatitis C treatments you tried previously.